dmikey/swim-client-js/README.md

 #### downlink.hostUri

-Returns the URI containing the network authority of the downlink.
+Returns the URI of the host to which `downlink` connects.

 #### downlink.nodeUri

-Returns the URI of the remote node to which this link is connected.
+Returns the URI of the remote node to which `downlink` connects.
 Returns an absolute URI resolved against the `hostUri`.

 #### downlink.laneUri

-Returns the URI of the lane to which this link is connected.
+Returns the URI of the lane to which `downlink` connects.

 #### downlink.options

-Returns the `options` object provided when the link was created.
+Returns the `options` object provided when `downlink` was created.

 #### downlink.prio

-Returns the floating point priority level of the link.
+Returns the floating point priority level of the `downlink`.

 #### downlink.keepAlive[ = keepAlive]